It has always been fascinating to me why this segment of the securities business has been so successful.

 Another way to think of variable annuities is as opposite from fixed annuities.
 (FA) A FA is Safe, and a Variable Annuity (VA) is at Risk.

-Two completely different products whose only real association or link is their common surname: annuity.
-Our products (FA) are sold by insurance agents licensed by their state department of insurance, variable annuities are sold by security salespeople, and licensed by a national agency which regulates securities.
+Two completely different products whose only real association or link is their common surname: an annuity.
+Our products (FA) are sold by insurance agents licensed by their state department of insurance, variable annuities are sold by security salespeople, and authorized by a national agency which regulates securities.

-What does it all add up to?
+How does it all add up?
 It’s Safety.
-It is important to know if the annuity you’re buying is safe.
+It is essential to know if the annuity you’re buying is safe.
 Here is the all-important question to ask: are all annuities safe?
-A FIA is built on safety and security while a VA is built on risk.
+An FIA is built on safety and security while a VA is built on risk.
 Simple.

 A nationally known financial expert, Jane Bryant Quinn (http://janebryantquinn.com/)

-said it best in a past article in the Wall Street Journal: “I would like to take all variable annuities and smash them to smithereens.”
+She recently said in the Wall Street Journal: “I would like to take all variable annuities and smash them to smithereens.”
 And she is not the only high profile financial expert to make such strong claims.
 Experts see variable annuities for what they are, overpriced, high risk, expensive securities sold as safe and secure; I assure you they are not.